Climate Controlled Storage

 1. Where are you storing your items?
 If you are storing items in an area with extreme heat, cold, or humidity, climate controlled storage is the best option.

 2. What items are you storing?

 - Wood items – Wood is sensitive to humidity and temperature change.
-Wood furniture and other wooden items may swell in the heat and humidity and shrink in the cold.
+Wood furniture storage and other wooden items may swell in the heat and humidity and shrink in the cold.